own-pt/openWordnet-PT/README.md

   information and the OpenWordnet-PT version in the format used by FreeLing.

-- http://ontopt.dei.uc.pt Another WordNet based ontology in Portuguese.
+- http://ontopt.dei.uc.pt Another WordNet-like ontology in
+  Portuguese.
 It has incorporated OpenWordnet-PT.

 ## How to cite?